sethvincent/development-environments-for-beginners/readme.md

 ```

+## Aliases, scripting, and environment variables

+Aliases allow you to create abbreviated commands that alias long, complex, or regularly used commands.

+Here are some examples:

 ## Windows

-You'll likely want to install a tool called cygwin: [http://www.cygwin.com/](http://www.cygwin.com/)
+You'll likely want to install a tool called cygwin: [http://www.cygwin.com/](http://www.cygwin.com/).

+This gives you a linux-like terminal to use.

-> This section of the book is still a work in progress.
+> _This section of the book is still a work in progress._

 # Vagrant: install an operating system inside of your operating system!